 Excellent condition vintage RVs can cost between $10,000 to $50,000.
-These recreational vehicles are ready to roll when you buy it.
+These recreational vehicles are ready to roll when you buy them.

 Where to Buy a Vintage RV

 Specialized vintage RV websites and local classifieds are great places to find vintage RVs for a fantastic price.
-Other places to find good deals on RVs include:
+Other sites to find good deals on RVs include:

 - Your local Facebook marketplace

 - Storage unit close-outs